Dilsv/fork-yeah/README.md

 ### User Stories

-User Story 1: As a new user, I can register an account on the recipe site so that I can save and manage my recipes.
-User Story 2: As a user, I can use the navigation bar so that I can seamlessly navigate around the recipe site.
-User Story 3: As a user, I can see visual indicators for recipe status (e.g., marked as "favourite" or "tried") so that I can track my interaction with recipes.
-User Story 4: As a user, I can favourite and unfavourite recipes so that I can save recipes I want to try later.
-User Story 5: As a user, I can view a list of my favourite recipes so that I can focus on recipes I want to try or cook.
-User Story 6: As a user, I can search for recipes by keywords so that I can find specific recipes more easily.
-User Story 7: As a user, I can delete my recipes so that I can permanently remove recipes I no longer want to keep.
-User Story 8: As a user, I can edit my recipes so that I can correct mistakes or update ingredients, instructions, or titles.
-User Story 9: As a user, I can view recipe comments so that I can read feedback and additional tips from other users.
-User Story 10: As a user, I can comment on recipes so that I can interact with other users and share my experience or suggestions.
-User Story 11: As a user, I can edit or delete my comments on a recipe in case of input errors or changes in feedback.
-User Story 12: As a user, I can manage my recipes so that I can add, edit, or delete my own recipes as needed.
-User Story 13: As a user, I can request a password reset so that I can regain access to my account if I forget my password.
-User Story 14: As a user, I can log in to my account so that I can access my saved recipes, favourites, and profile.
-User Story 15: As a user, I can log out so that other people using the same device cannot access my account.
-User Story 16: As a user, I can have a profile page so that I and others can view my saved recipes, favourites, and personal information.
-User Story 17: As a user, I can update my profile so that my information stays up to date.
-User Story 18: As a user, I can add a profile picture so that others can easily recognise me on the site.
-User Story 19: As a user, I can view the Home Page so that I can understand what the website is about and create an account or log in.
-User Story 20: As a user, I can browse a list of recipe categories so that I can easily find recipes based on types like "Vegan," "Dessert," "Appetiser," etc.
-User Story 21: As a user, I can create a recipe so that I can share my cooking experience with others.
-User Story 22: As a user, I can rate recipes so that I can give feedback on a recipe and help others make informed decisions.
-User Story 23: As a user, I can filter recipes by ingredients so that I can find recipes based on what I have in my kitchen.
-User Story 24: As a user, I can receive feedback when submitting a new recipe so that I can confirm the submission was successful.
-User Story 1: As the site owner, I would want to validate users' data entries on sign-up so that users can create a login that meets the required standards.
-User Story 2: As the site owner, I would want to ensure only logged-in users can post recipes, comment, or edit their profile so that data privacy is maintained.
-User Story 3: As the site owner, I would want the ability to remove recipes and recipe comments so that I can maintain a clean and friendly environment on the site.
-User Story 4: As the site owner, I would want the site to be fully responsive so that users can access and interact with the website across multiple devices, providing a good user experience.
-User Story 5: As the site owner, I would want to use the app’s search function so that I can find particular recipes by their title or ingredients.
-User Story 6: As the site owner, I would want a 404 error page so that users do not have to use the back navigation button if an error occurs.
+1. User Story 1: As a new user, I can register an account on the recipe site so that I can save and manage my recipes.
+2. User Story 2: As a user, I can use the navigation bar so that I can seamlessly navigate around the recipe site.
+3. User Story 3: As a user, I can see visual indicators for recipe status (e.g., marked as "favourite" or "tried") so that I can track my interaction with recipes.
+4. User Story 4: As a user, I can favourite and unfavourite recipes so that I can save recipes I want to try later.
+5. User Story 5: As a user, I can view a list of my favourite recipes so that I can focus on recipes I want to try or cook.
+6. User Story 6: As a user, I can search for recipes by keywords so that I can find specific recipes more easily.
+7. User Story 7: As a user, I can delete my recipes so that I can permanently remove recipes I no longer want to keep.
+8. User Story 8: As a user, I can edit my recipes so that I can correct mistakes or update ingredients, instructions, or titles.
+9. User Story 9: As a user, I can view recipe comments so that I can read feedback and additional tips from other users.
+10. User Story 10: As a user, I can comment on recipes so that I can interact with other users and share my experience or suggestions.
+11. User Story 11: As a user, I can edit or delete my comments on a recipe in case of input errors or changes in feedback.
+12. User Story 12: As a user, I can manage my recipes so that I can add, edit, or delete my own recipes as needed.
+13. User Story 13: As a user, I can request a password reset so that I can regain access to my account if I forget my password.
+14. User Story 14: As a user, I can log in to my account so that I can access my saved recipes, favourites, and profile.
+15. User Story 15: As a user, I can log out so that other people using the same device cannot access my account.
+16. User Story 16: As a user, I can have a profile page so that I and others can view my saved recipes, favourites, and personal information.
+17. User Story 17: As a user, I can update my profile so that my information stays up to date.
+18. User Story 18: As a user, I can add a profile picture so that others can easily recognise me on the site.
+19. User Story 19: As a user, I can view the Home Page so that I can understand what the website is about and create an account or log in.
+20. User Story 20: As a user, I can browse a list of recipe categories so that I can easily find recipes based on types like "Vegan," "Dessert," "Appetiser," etc.
+21. User Story 21: As a user, I can create a recipe so that I can share my cooking experience with others.
+22. User Story 22: As a user, I can rate recipes so that I can give feedback on a recipe and help others make informed decisions.
+23. User Story 23: As a user, I can filter recipes by ingredients so that I can find recipes based on what I have in my kitchen.
+24. User Story 24: As a user, I can receive feedback when submitting a new recipe so that I can confirm the submission was successful.

+## Site Owner Stories
+1. User Story 1: As the site owner, I would want to validate users' data entries on sign-up so that users can create a login that meets the required standards.
+2. User Story 2: As the site owner, I would want to ensure only logged-in users can post recipes, comment, or edit their profile so that data privacy is maintained.
+3. User Story 3: As the site owner, I would want the ability to remove recipes and recipe comments so that I can maintain a clean and friendly environment on the site.
+4. User Story 4: As the site owner, I would want the site to be fully responsive so that users can access and interact with the website across multiple devices, providing a good user experience.
+5. User Story 5: As the site owner, I would want to use the app’s search function so that I can find particular recipes by their title or ingredients.
+6. User Story 6: As the site owner, I would want a 404 error page so that users do not have to use the back navigation button if an error occurs.

 ## Database Diagram